danielamariei/points-distance/README.md

 # Testing
 - Parameterized tests for each test cases and for each strategy

-# Prerequisites
-- Java 11 or a newer version is available on your system

-# Test the application
 ### CMD
 You might need to make gradlew or gradlew.bat executable.